canonical/sdkcraft/docs/explanation/sdks/interfaces/content-sharing.rst

 to the target directory of the :samp:`share-cache` content interface plug under the :samp:`data-science` SDK in the :samp:`data` workshop defined above.

-If that's not the usage you intended for this specific plug, but you still need to share arbitrary data with the workshop, you can add a designated content interface plug for data sharing to avoid interfering with the SDK-specific content in your workshop.

 See also
 --------